 Back Doctor in Austin, TX

-Back pain is a common condition for many people, and one of the most difficult to diagnose and treat.
-At Texas Orthopedics, our spine doctors have the expertise and experience to help you find the right treatment plan to help end your back pain.
+Spine pain (back and neck pain) is a common condition for many people, and one of the most difficult to diagnose and treat.
+At Texas Orthopedics, our spine doctors have the expertise and experience to help you find the right treatment plan to help end your back and neck pain.

-Our physical medicine and rehabilitation physicians Dr. Kenneth Bunch, Dr Kancherla and Dr. Ai Mukai specialize in non-surgical spine care using conservative treatments, such as physical therapy, injections delivered under X-ray or ultrasound guidance, and non-narcotic medications.
+Our physical medicine and rehabilitation physicians Dr. Kenneth Bunch, Dr. Vishal Kancherla and Dr. Ai Mukai specialize in non-surgical spine care using conservative treatments, such as physical therapy, injections delivered under X-ray or ultrasound guidance, and non-narcotic medications.

 Our spine surgeons perform surgeries only after all conservative treatment options have failed.
-Our fellowship-trained orthopedic spine surgeons include Dr. Richard Lutz, Dr. James Smith, and Dr. Atilla Onan.
+Our fellowship-trained orthopedic spine surgeons include Dr. Atilla Onan, and Dr. Alex Cruz.

 Common back conditions and treatments: